Luis Corteguera

 Research Profile:

 Corteguera’s research has centered on early modern Spain.
 His first book, For the Common Good: Popular Politics in Barcelona, 1580–1640, examines how popular politics shaped the relations between Madrid and Barcelona in the decades leading to one of the greatest crises in Spanish history, the Catalan Revolt of 1640.
 He has also edited, with Marta Vicente, Women, Texts and Authority in the Early Modern Spanish World.
-More recently, he has been working on a book project on Myth and Monarchy: Seeing the Invisible King in Early Modern Spain, which examines real and fictional face-to-face meetings between ordinary people and their monarchs.
-Corteguera has also studied the ways in which men and women interacted with God and the king through sacred and royal images.
 His book Death by Effigy: A Case from the Mexican Inquisition, recounts a tale of dishonor and revenge that reveals how ordinary men and women appropriated religious symbols for their own purposes, and the terrible consequences of getting caught by the Inquisition.
+More recently, he has been working on a book project The Science of Myth and the Imaginary Foundations of Power, an interdisciplinary history of ideas that addresses the role of myth and imagination in the politics of sixteenth- and seventeenth-century Europe.

 Teaching —